Yay, you’re 12 weeks pregnant!

-It’s never to late to start doing kegel exercises.
-These help strengthen the muscles which support your uterus, bladder and bowels.
+It’s never too late to start doing kegel exercises.
+They help strengthen the pelvic floor muscles that support your uterus, bladder, and bowels.

 You can read more in 7 Great Times To Do Your Pelvic Floor Exercises.

-If you’re one of those women who feel self conscious — please be kind to yourself!
-This too will pass.
+Many women at this stage might feel a bit down about their appearance.
+If you’re one of those moms to be who feel self-conscious, please be kind to yourself.
+This too shall pass.

-If the finances allow, treat yourself to something special you enjoy and you will feel so much better.
+If your finances allow, treat yourself to something special you really enjoy.
+You will feel so much better.

-A pregnancy massage is perfect for releasing stress and tension.
+A pregnancy massage is a perfect way to release stress and tension.

-Your baby’s eyes are almost in the correct position in relation to its head, as are its ears.
+Your baby’s eyes are almost in the correct position in relation to the head, as are the ears.

-The lungs are developing and primitive breathing can be seen.
-Vocal cords begin to form.
+The lungs are developing and you can see primitive breathing.
+Vocal cords are also beginning to form.

-The amniotic fluid that your baby swallows is now passed out through its bladder.
+The amniotic fluid your baby swallows can now pass out through the bladder.

-Your baby’s bones, which until now were soft, are starting to harden, including the ribs and spine.
+Your baby’s bones, which until now were soft, are starting to harden; this includes the ribs and spine.

-He or she can now curl their toes, rotate their ankles and wrists, press their lips together and make facial expressions, like frowning and smiling.
+At 12 weeks, babies can now curl their toes, rotate their ankles and wrists, press their lips together, and make facial expressions, like frowning and smiling.

 The umbilical cord is quite thick and still short.
 But as your baby continues to grow, the cord will lengthen and become thinner.

-At 12 weeks pregnant, your baby measures approximately 4-5.5cms long, weighs around 14 grams and is the size of a lime.
+At 12 weeks pregnant, your baby measures approximately 4-5.5cms in length, weighs around 14 grams, and is about the size of a lime.